Guidelines for the External Advisory Board

 The mission of the board is to:

-- Serve as an advisory group to the chair of the HCDE Department.
+- Serve as an advisory group to the HCDE Department Chair.

 - Serve as advocates for the HCDE Department and promote the interests of the Department in the community at large.